mojaloop/documentation/contributors-guide/standards/README.md

 ### FAQs

-1. What if I want to contribute code, but it doesn't align with the code style and framework/tool recommendations in this guide?
+__1. What if I want to contribute code, but it doesn't align with the code style and framework/tool recommendations in this guide?__

-[todo outline standard control process]
+Contributions are accepted on a _case by case_ basis.
+If your contribution is not yet ready to be fully adopted, we may choose to enter into an incubation phase, where the code is refactored with our help and brought into alignment with the code style and framework/tool recommendations.

-2. Why so strict?
-I don't like using tool x or y.
+__2. These standards are outdated, and a newer, cooler tool (or framework, method or language) has come along that will solve problem _x_ for us.
+How can I update the standards?__

-[todo: answer this question]
+Writing high quality, functional code is a moving target, and we always want to be on the lookout for new tools that will improve the Mojaloop OSS codebase.
+So please talk to us in the design authority slack channel (`#design-authority`) if you have a recommendation.